 - Evaluation of current practically relevant questions and topics that should be integrated into future research projects

-Points 2 to 4 were investigated using a survey among stakeholders and scientists, follow-up interviews with stakeholders and joint workshops.
+Points 2 to 4 were examined using a survey among stakeholders and scientists, follow-up interviews with stakeholders and joint workshops.

 1. Re-analysis of BE data with a practitioners focus

 Our results underpin the importance of diverse forest landscapes for biodiversity as provided by different age classes of even-aged forests (Fig. 2, left) or pure stands of beech and different conifer species (Fig. 2, right).
-Even though recently unmanaged forests, as investigated in the Hainich National Park, did not show a maximum biodiversity for most taxonomic groups, they were important for specific species groups such as deadwood fungi or birds and should be an inherent part of forest landscapes.
+Even though recently unmanaged forests, as examined in the Hainich National Park, did not show a maximum biodiversity for most taxonomic groups, they were important for specific species groups like deadwood fungi or birds and should be an inherent part of forest landscapes

 2. Evaluation of previous transfer of results into practice